 Due to the limitations of the sole proprietorship, many decide to enter into a partnership.
 Not everyone has everything.
-Some may have a capital or some may have skills but not capital or resources, managing or administering skills, etc. Hence, partnership comes into existence where two or more persons from different edges, having different capacities and criteria come together with a motive to earn profits and carry on the lawful business togetherly.
+Some may have the capital, or some may have skills but not capital or resources, managing or administering skills, etc. Hence, the partnership comes into existence when two or more persons from different edges, having different capacities and criteria, come together with a motive to earn profits and carry on the lawful business together.

 Partnership – Meaning

-A partnership is a business structure wherein two or more persons (not exceeding 20 in some cases), coming together as partners, decide to share profits or losses in an agreed proportion, carrying an unlimited liability. managing their business by any one or all of them.
+A partnership is a business structure wherein two or more persons (not exceeding 20 in some cases), coming together as partners, decide to share profits or losses in an agreed proportion, carrying an unlimited liability and managing their business by any one or all of them.
 But the term partnership is too wide.
 The involvement of all the partners may or may not be necessary.
-Also, there are some exceptions as to the carriage of the unlimited liability.
+Also, there are some exceptions to the carriage of unlimited liability.

 Types of Partnership

-General Partnership is a mutual, formal or informal agreement between different persons.
+General Partnership is a mutual, formal, or informal agreement between different persons.
 Herein, the partners have an equal share in the profits and debts, carrying an unlimited liability.
 They can equally participate in the management and control of the business.
-Besides this, is no requirement of business structure formalities.
+Besides this, is no requirement for business structure formalities.
 It is fully the choice of the partners to run the business in their way.
-Each partner assumes his full responsibility towards the business and can act independently on behalf of the company without the other partner’s consent.
+Each partner assumes their full responsibility towards the business and can act independently on behalf of the company without the other partner’s consent.

-In a limited partnership, at least one person has to manage and take all the risks.
+At least one person has to manage and take all the risks in a limited partnership.
 He possesses an unlimited liability.
-Rest all other partners carry a limited liability and specific rights and responsibilities which are mentioned in the agreement deed.
+Rest all other partners carry a limited liability and specific rights and responsibilities mentioned in the agreement deed.

 Limited Liability Partnership

-Limited Liability Partnership, requires a formal agreement.
-The partners have a limited liability as to their share in the company.
-Also, they have a protection from the legal and financial faults and actions of the other partners.
-They are allowed to take part in the management and decision making.
+Limited Liability Partnership requires a formal agreement.
+The partners have limited liability as to their share in the company.
+Also, they have protection from the other partners’ legal and financial faults and actions.
+They are allowed to take part in the management and decision-making.

 Features of Partnership

-- More Persons having an unlimited liability except for minor.
+- More Persons have an unlimited liability except for minors.

 - Profit and loss in an agreed proportion.